Abishang21/Aircraft-Risks-Analysis/README.md

 ![US States Abbreviations Table](https://github.com/Abishang21/Projects/blob/master/Images/Screenshot%202025-03-27%20153158.jpg)

-The dataset underwent several cleaning and transformation steps using Python (Pandas, Matplotlib, and Seaborn) before being exported to Tableau for visualization.
+The dataset underwent several cleaning and transformation steps using Python (Pandas) before being exported to Tableau for visualization.

 1. Copied the dataset to preserve the original file.